martinohmann/kubernetes-cluster-manager/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/martinohmann/kubernetes-cluster-manager?style=flat)](https://goreportcard.com/report/github.com/martinohmann/kubernetes-cluster-manager)
 [![GoDoc](https://godoc.org/github.com/martinohmann/kubernetes-cluster-manager?status.svg)](https://godoc.org/github.com/martinohmann/kubernetes-cluster-manager)

 Inspired by [Zalando's CLM](https://github.com/zalando-incubator/cluster-lifecycle-manager).
 The Kubernetes Cluster Manager project was started because CLM is tightly coupled to AWS Cloudformation for managing the cluster infrastructure.
-KCM tries to provide an interface for using different infrastructure manager and manifest renderers.
+KCM tries to provide an interface for using different infrastructure provisioners and manifest renderers.
 It also tries to provide visibility about changes by providing diffs for things like manifest changes.

 **Use with caution.
 This project is currently alpha quality and APIs are likely to change until the first stable release.**

 Features:
-- Make output of infrastructure manager available to manifest renderer
+- Make output of infrastructure provisioners available to manifest renderer
 - Show diffs of changes in infrastructure output values and manifests
 - Render manifests with helm
 - Minikube integration for local testing
 - Dry run, apply and destroy changes (infrastructure + kubernetes manifests)

 Currently supported infrastructure managers:
+- Null provisioner (default)
 - [Terraform](https://github.com/hashicorp/terraform)
 - [Minikube](https://github.com/kubernetes/minikube) for local testing